marvioncriddle/Authentication-Artifact-Analysis/README.md

 Authentication failures are among the most common indicators encountered during security monitoring.
 While repeated failed logins may simply result from a user forgetting a password, they may also indicate password spraying, brute-force attacks, stale credentials, or misconfigured services.

-For this lab, Windows 11 virtual machines were deployed to simulate authentication activity.
+A Windows Security Event Log (Security.evtx) has been preserved from a simulated enterprise environment and provided for analysis.
 Login failures were intentionally generated to create a realistic dataset for investigation, allowing you to analyze patterns and determine whether the behavior reflects normal user activity or a potential attack.

 In this lab, you will investigate a Windows account lockout using native forensic artifacts found in the Windows Security Event Log.
 Your objective is to determine whether the observed behavior represents malicious activity or normal user behavior by correlating authentication events and documenting your findings as you would during a real-world Digital Forensics and Incident Response (DFIR) investigation.